 3 | Walk before eating a meal

 Walk before eating if you can, or have a light snack and wait for the bigger meal until after your workout.
 If I’m feeling a wee bit hungry before a fitness walk, I’ll have a few Triscuits with peanut butter to hold me over and give me energy while I workout.
+This is an important brisk walking tip!

 If you walk a half hour or so before your meal, it decreases the amount of sugar and fats that accumulate in the blood after eating, particularly when your meal is high in protein or carbs.